DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Alternative Assignment guidelines: Each student may attend one of the 60-90 minute online meetings with our community partners listed above and write at least 250 words of insightful notes and/or personal reflections to substitute for the Leaflet Map Code Template quiz due on Monday 7 November.

 ### Thu 22 Sept
 - Review instructor's post-assignment notes and classmates findings in [Build Stage 1: Find and Question Data on Education Funding Inequities](https://docs.google.com/document/d/1aOHa1n7CEVIxe2111lUs3lzKkDzdvCEwNgXgL93c6Qw/edit).
 I have made a "frozen copy" of your Google Docs and Sheets to evaluate, and individual scores will appear on Moodle soon.
-- **Will assign Build 2 on Tuesday, due Friday** I need more time to reorganize our research question groupings and recommended datasets, which will make the next step easier for all of us.

 ### Tue 27 Sept
 - Overview of Learning Goal #4: Make Meaningful Comparisons.
 Start reading HODV Chapter 5 at <https://handsondataviz.org/comparisons.html>
   - Precisely describe comparisons: practice [in this Google Sheet](https://docs.google.com/spreadsheets/d/1aLrw8dJamBnV_c-c9mXd1moTe5mXg_bTJjJK2KHUWfQ/edit#gid=0)
   - Normalize your data
   - Beware of biased comparisons
-- Prepare for Meaningful Comparisons quiz, to be taken during any 2-hour period before Mon 3 Oct 9pm on [Moodle](https://moodle.trincoll.edu)
+- Prepare for Meaningful Comparisons quiz, to be taken during any 2-hour period before **Friday 30 Sept 9pm** (new date to avoid quiz during Trinity Days and scheduling two quizzes due on same day) on [Moodle](https://moodle.trincoll.edu)
-- Assign Build Stage 2: Clean Data and Find Meaningful Comparisons, due Fri 30 Sept at 12 noon, worth 5 points.
+- Update: Since we have two quizzes over the next seven days, I am delaying Build Stage 2: Clean Data and Find Meaningful Comparisons, and merging it into Build 3 as one 10-point assignment.
+This also gives me more time to reorganize our recommended datasets and research questions to match the needs of our community partner.

 ### Thu 29 Sept
 - Overview of Learning Goal #5: Chart Your Data.
 Start reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>